GV 3D Printing

 You can create Shiny & Solid jewelry at home or in a specialized shop.

-you can use it to make prototypes that are stronger as well as more accurate than CNC machining or other methods of making a prototype.
+You can use it to make prototypes that are stronger as well as more accurate than a CNC router with a tool changer or other methods of making a prototype.
 It is also perfect for jewelry manufacturers who want to avoid using precious metals.

 Experiment with different patterns and colors